 Gallery Night 2019

-Get ready to celebrate another amazing year with Snow City Arts!
-Join us for our largest event of the year, Gallery Night.
-This year’s Gallery Night will feature a sit down dinner catered by Food for Thought, a silent auction with amazing packages, and an extended program emceed by NBC’s Lisa Parker with live performances by Snow City Arts teaching artists.
-The event will take place at the School of the Art Institute of Chicago’s Ballroom from 6 – 9:30 PM.
-Dress to impress!
+Thank you to all who came to Gallery Night 2019 to celebrate another amazing year with Snow City Arts!
+This year’s Gallery Night featured a sit down dinner catered by Food for Thought, a silent auction with amazing packages, and an extended program emceed by NBC’s Lisa Parker with live performances by Snow City Arts teaching artists.

-This year’s theme is Creativity in Context.
-The large scale exhibition of student work will highlight the process of art making in the hospital and feature surprising curatorial elements.
+This year’s theme was Creativity in Context.
+The large scale exhibition of student work highlighted the process of art making in the hospital and featured surprising curatorial elements.

-Gallery Night 2019 will be emceed by NBC’s Lisa Parker!
+Gallery Night 2019 – emceed by NBC’s Lisa Parker!

 Lisa Parker joined NBC 5 as a consumer investigative reporter in 1996.
 Then in 2016 Lisa helped launch NBC 5 Responds, a new unit to help viewers solve their consumer issues one-on-one; Parker and the Responds team recovered more than a million dollars for viewers in the first year.
 Parker’s work has garnered 15 Midwest Emmys, two Edward R. Murrow Regional RTNDA awards, three Gracie Allen awards, and several state and local broadcast awards.
 Parker came to NBC5 from WAVY-TV in Norfolk, Virginia.
 Before that she worked as consumer reporter for WBAY-TV in Green Bay, Wisc.
 She started her career in broadcasting as a part-time camera operator and producer for KWWL in Waterloo, Iowa.
 Parker speaks fluent Spanish.
 She is a 1988 graduate of Northwestern University’s Medill School of Journalism.
 She and her family love living in the Chicago area.